 If there is something that regularly irritates the eyelid, like smoke or rubbing, this can result in eczema.
 It might also be a contaminant you are around regularly in your job, such as latex if you are a nurse, cleaning products if you are a maid, or flowers if you are a florist.
-Removing the allergen will normally take care of the eczema.
+Removing the allergen will normally take care of eczema.

 Unfortunately, eliminating an allergen is usually not as easy as it sounds.
-If the allergen is job or environment related, it can be almost impossible to avoid it.
+If the allergen is job or environment-related, it can be almost impossible to avoid it.

-However, you should not have to give up ordinary things you love, like spicy food or your favorite color eye shadow, just because you have eczema eyes.
+However, you should not have to give up ordinary things you love, like spicy food or your favorite color of eye shadow, just because you have eczema eyes.
 When you do this, it lowers your quality of life dramatically.
 It can depress you and make you feel insecure which further slows the healing process.

 Instead of giving up on the things you love, it is better to find safe and effective treatments for your eczema.

 Other forms of eczema, such as on your arms or legs, respond very well to the traditional medical treatments out there.
-Steroid creams, ultra-violet (UV) light therapy, and other medical treatments can typically control the symptoms of these outbreaks.
+Steroid creams, ultraviolet (UV) light therapy, and other medical treatments can typically control the symptoms of these outbreaks.
 Unfortunately, these are not options for your eczema eyes.

 Your face is a very sensitive area and your eyelids are some of the most delicate skin you have.
 Even the mildest steroids can cause secondary reactions in the eyelid area, sometimes leading to increased rosacea spreading to the cheeks.

-Also, the steroids can harm your eyes which could happen accidentally.
+Also, steroids can harm your eyes which could happen accidentally.
 UV light can quickly burn your eyelid skin and is dangerous to your vision.
 You will have similar luck with other medical treatments.

 This is why it is important to look to natural methods to safely treat your case of eczema eyelids.